Feedback Control for Small Budget Pacing: Online Experiments

 \subsection{Online Testing}

+Our evaluation compares the proposed BHC variants against the production pacing controller currently deployed at scale.
+The production controller incorporates adaptive feedback mechanisms and represents a mature, carefully engineered baseline.
+We discuss the resulting constraints on baseline selection and experimental scope in Section~\ref{sec:limitations}.

-\paragraph{Prod vs Standard Bucketized Hysteresis Configuration (BHC)} Replacing the fixed increment with BHC under a \emph{standard band configuration} (default thresholds $\{T_i\}_{i=1}^{K}$ and scales $\{s_i\}_{i=1}^{K}$ tuned for small-budget traffic) increased sensitivity to error but led to critical instability.
+\paragraph{Prod vs. Standard Bucketized Hysteresis Configuration (BHC)} We first replaced the production controller’s fixed increment update with a BHC formulation using a standard band configuration, i.e., default thresholds $\{T_i\}_{i=1}^{K}$ and scales $\{s_i\}_{i=1}^{K}$ originally tuned for small-budget traffic.
+While this change increased sensitivity to pacing error, online tests revealed pronounced oscillations in controller output and unstable spend trajectories, rendering this configuration unsuitable at scale.